torch/nn/doc/table.md

 the mixture of `experts` (a Tensor or Table of Tensors) using a `gater` Tensor.
 When `dim` is provided, it specifies the dimension of the `experts` Tensor that will be interpolated (or mixed).
-Otherwise, the `experts` are expected to be provided as a Table of Tensors.
-This Module is currently only implemented for mini-batches.
+Otherwise, the `experts` should take the form of a Table of Tensors.
+This Module works for `experts` of dimension 1D or more, and for a 1D or 2D `gater`, i.e. for single examples or mini-batches.

 Considering an `input = {G,E}` with a single example, then the mixture of experts Tensor `E` with